varshney-prabakar/Home_Loan_Eligibility_Analysis/README.md

 - Predictive model for home loan eligibility.
 - Visualizations and insights highlighting key factors influencing loan approvals.
 - Summary report with actionable recommendations.

+Conclusion
+-  The Home Loan Eligibility Analysis project successfully demonstrates how data analytics and machine learning can streamline the loan approval process for financial institutions.
+-  After collecting, cleaning, and exploring the dataset, two predictive models — Logistic Regression and Random Forest Classifier — were developed and evaluated to predict whether a loan application would be approved.
+-  The Random Forest model achieved higher accuracy and stronger recall compared to Logistic Regression, indicating better generalization and improved capability to correctly identify approved loan cases.
+-  The Random Forest model is selected as the final model due to its superior accuracy (86%) and recall (99% for approved cases).
+-  It is recommended for use in pre-screening applicants before manual evaluation, ensuring faster and more reliable loan decisions.